Skip to main content

 Dr. Catherine Sun’s primary research focuses on technology-integrated fashion supply chain management.
 Her overall research goal is to promote human capital and workforce development through human–technology interaction in the fashion supply chain.
 The questions she aims to address include: How can we prepare people (i.e., students, the workforce, and consumers) to be proactively ready for future digitally driven change from a positive psychological perspective?
 What is the impact of retail technology and AI on consumer behavior and employee work performance and well-being, and in what ways does this occur?
 How do fashion business organizations engage in technology-integrated change management and foster digital readiness at the individual, organizational, and technological levels to enhance transformation maturity and performance?
 In what ways does human–technology interaction influence human capital development cognitively, emotionally, and intentionally?
 Her current specific research topics include change management and digital readiness within fashion business organizations, AI-powered workforce development, retail automation technology, digital and AI literacy and competency, and AI-integrated teaching and learning research.
 She utilizes a mixed-method and multi-method approach in her research.

-PhD Textile and Apparel Management
+PhD Human Environmental Sciences, Emphasis in Textile and Apparel Management

 University of Missouri